boxbeam/Redstone-Clock-Detector/README.md

 # Redstone-Clock-Detector

-A plugin to detect redstone clocks.
+A minecraft plugin to automatically detect redstone clocks.